Siege of Tyre (586–573 BC)

-The siege of Tyre was waged by Nebuchadnezzar II of Babylon for 13 years from 586 to 573 BC.
-The siege of Tyre, in Phoenicia, has a significant connection to the Book of Ezekiel where it was mentioned that the city had fallen to Babylonian forces after a years-long siege.
+The siege of Tyre is usually assumed to have been waged for 13 years from 586 to 573 BC by Nebuchadnezzar II of Babylon.
+The siege of Tyre, in Phoenicia, has a significant connection to the Book of Ezekiel which in chapter 26 announces that the city will soon fall to the Babylonian forces, while chapter 29 states that the siege was partially unsuccessful.
+Only Josephus mentions that the siege lasted for 13 years, both in Antiquities of the Jews (Book X.228) and in Against Apion (1.156-159).
+However, he dates the beginning of the siege to the 7th year of Nebuchadnezzar, which is 598/597 BC.

 Background

 King Nebuchadnezzar II of the Neo-Babylonian Empire began a campaign of wars in the Near East to solidify his control over the region in the 600s BC after the fall of Assyria.
 He defeated the Egyptian Army under Pharaoh Necho II in the Battle of Carchemish in 605 BC.
 Nebuchadnezzar II subjugated Jerusalem in a siege twice: the first siege in 597 BC toppled King Jeconiah and replaced him with Zedekiah, and the second siege from 589 to 586 BC destroyed the Kingdom of Judah and overthrew Zedekiah.

 Siege

 Little of what occurred during the siege is known as ancient sources regarding the siege do not mention much or have been lost.
 According to accounts by Saint Jerome in his Commentary on Ezekiel, Nebuchadnezzar II was unable to attack the city with conventional methods, such as using battering rams or siege engines, since Tyre was an island city, so he ordered his soldiers to gather rocks and build a causeway from the mainland to the walls of the island, similar to Alexander the Great's strategy in his siege 250 years later.

 After 13 years of siege, the Tyrians negotiated a surrender with the Babylonians.
 Nebuchadnezzar II was never able to take control of Tyre by military means, leaving the result of the siege as militarily inconclusive.
 The King of Tyre, Ithobaal III, either died near the end of the siege or was replaced as part of the surrender.
 He was succeeded by Baal II, who ruled as a vassal to Babylon.

 The historicity of the siege was supported by a cuneiform tablet discovered in 1926 by German archeologist Eckhard Unger that discussed food provisions for "the king and his soldiers for their march against Tyre."
 Other cuneiform tablets also confirm that Tyre came under the control of Nebuchadnezzar II at some point during his reign.
 Josephus briefly mentions the siege in Antiquities of the Jews (Book X).